 Ulrike is the founder and director of the European Democracy Lab, a think tank dedicated to the future of European democracy, which emphasises the European common good and the transnationalism of all European policy beyond the nation state.
 Ulrike is also professor of European policy and the study of democracy at Danube University Krems.
 She is also a regular commentator and writer on European and transatlantic affairs and author of “Why Europe must become a republic: A political utopia”.

 Joaquín Almunia is Visiting Professor at LSE and Sciences Po Paris and an experienced politician who was responsible for competition policy at the European Commission.
-From 2010 to 2014, he has led the efforts to control the state aid granted to banks during the crisis and ensure fair competition between businesses and companies.
-Prior to that, he was responsible for Economic and Monetary Affairs during European Commission President Barroso’s previous mandate.
+From 2010 to 2014, he led the efforts to control the state aid granted to banks during the crisis and ensure fair competition between businesses and companies.
+Prior to that, he was responsible for Economic and Monetary Affairs during European Commission President Barroso’s first mandate.

 Kress leads Sanofi Pasteur MSD, a French joint venture based in Lyon since 1994, develops and markets, in 19 countries throughout Western Europe, a wide range of vaccines offering protection at all stages of life, enhancing the research portfolios of its two shareholders, the French Sanofi Pasteur, the vaccines division of Sanofi, and the American Merck.